Xannadoo/carbon-cost-kaggle/journal.md

 - Abandoned anaconda, and am using pip for environments.
 Created a requirements.txt and a new job file to create the env and run the first job, which is just to make the dataframes.
 - Restarting work on the 2nd place team for the [SIIM-FISABIO-RSNA COVID-19 Detection](https://www.kaggle.com/competitions/siim-covid19-detection/discussion/) kaggle challenge.
 Their github is located [here](https://github.com/nvnnghia/siim2021).
     - Created a branch of the repo.
 Cloned branch locally and on the HPC in the shared "ccdd" folder.
+    - On the HPC, in pipeline1, completed the first 3 steps of part 1.Installation

 ### 23 March 2023